-- Chromoplasts- They are the color plastids, found in all flowers, fruits and are mainly responsible for their distinctive colors.
+- Chromoplasts- They are the colour plastids, found in all flowers, fruits and are mainly responsible for their distinctive colours.

-- Chloroplasts- They are green colored plastids, which comprises of green colored pigments within the plant cell and are called as the chlorophyll.
+- Chloroplasts- They are green coloured plastids, which comprises of green-coloured pigments within the plant cell and are called as the chlorophyll.

-- Leucoplasts- They are colorless plastids and are mainly used for the storage of starch, lipids, and proteins within the plant cell.
+- Leucoplasts- They are colourless plastids and are mainly used for the storage of starch, lipids, and proteins within the plant cell.

 Plants, especially the green ones prepare their own food by a process called photosynthesis.
 They are therefore known as autotrophs and primary producers in the food web.
 All green plants comprise a specialized structure known as chloroplast, and the green pigments called chlorophyll within the cell and are responsible for the synthesis of food.

 Chloroplasts are found in all higher plants.
 They are oval or biconvex shaped, cell organelles found within the mesophyll of the plant cell.
 The size of the chloroplasts organelle usually varies between 4-6 µm in diameter and 1-3 µm in thickness.
 They are double-membrane organelle with the presence of outer, inner and the thin intermembrane space present in between the two layers.
 There are two distinct regions present inside the chloroplasts and are called as the grana and stroma.